Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 - '[Amplitude] Revenue': This event is logged for all revenue events, regardless of whether or not verification is turned on.
 - '[Amplitude] Revenue (Verified/Unverified)': These revenue events will contain the actual '$revenue' property.

-You can't change the default names given to these client-side revenue events in the raw data but you do have the option to modify the [display name](https://amplitude.zendesk.com/hc/en-us/articles/235649848#events).
+You can't change the default names given to these client-side revenue events in the raw data but you do have the option to change the [display name](https://amplitude.zendesk.com/hc/en-us/articles/235649848#events).
 To learn more about tracking revenue, see our documentation [here](https://amplitude.zendesk.com/hc/en-us/articles/115003116888).

 !!!note

     Amplitude doesn't support currency conversion.
 All revenue data should be normalized to your currency of choice before being sent.

 Each revenue event has fields available, and each field has a corresponding set method (such as `price` and `setPrice`).
 See the [API docs for `AMPRevenue`](http://amplitude.github.io/Amplitude-iOS/Classes/AMPRevenue.html#//api/name/productId) for a full list of fields.